google/dawn/docs/tint/fuzzers.md

 The entry point for the fuzzer lives at [`src/tint/cmd/fuzz/wgsl/main_fuzz.cc`](../../src/tint/cmd/fuzz/wgsl/main_fuzz.cc).

-#### Command line flags
+#### Extended command line arguments

+On top of the [standard `libFuzzer` command line arguments](https://llvm.org/docs/LibFuzzer.html#options), the fuzzers support the following extended command line arguments:

 - `--help`: lists the command line arguments.
-- `--filter`: only runs the fuzzer functions that contain the given string in its name.
+- `--filter=<name>`: only runs the fuzzer functions that contain the given string in its name.
 - `--concurrent`: each of the fuzzer functions will be run on a separate, concurrent thread.
 This potentially offers performance improvements, and also tests for concurrent execution.
 - `--verbose` : prints verbose information about what the fuzzer is doing.
+- `--dump` : prints shader source, including input WGSL, and genreated HLSL, MSL, and GLSL.

 #### Behavior